Baseline/North Park: Development Agreement and Urban Renewal

 Public Hearings:

-April 13, 2021 - Regarding the development agreement, urban renewal plans, revenue agreements, and First Reading of the vesting agreement, see staff report here.
+April 13, 2021 - Regarding the development agreement, urban renewal plans, revenue agreements, and First Reading of the vesting agreement, see the staff report using this link.

-April 27, 2021 - Second Reading of the vesting agreement, see staff report here.
+April 27, 2021 - Second Reading of the vesting agreement, see staff report using this link.

 Project Description: